Thinkmill/monorepo/GETTING_STARTED.md

 # Getting Started with Monorepos

 Hi!
 Welcome.
-This guide is a very quick guide to help you set up your own monorepo, a repository that includes multiple javascript packages, all managed by a unifying root config.
+This is a very quick guide to help you set up your own monorepo, a repository that includes multiple javascript packages, all managed by a unified root config.
 It aligns with our [monorepo style guide](./README.md), but is designed to walk you through the basics.
-If you want to have a better understanding of what decisions are being made for you, we recommend reading the guie after you've followed this tutorial.
+If you want to have a better understanding of what decisions are being made for you, we recommend reading the guide after you've followed this tutorial.

 Finally, the repository we are building is based on [our monorepo starter](https://github.com/thinkmill/monorepo-starter), so if you simply want to be up and running, feel free to check that out.